linkerd/linkerd2/rfc/helm.md

 Currently this relies on the Helm go library and the charts under the `charts` directory to generate the control plane resources.
 The options passed as CLI arguments are converted into template values that are passed to the Helm template engine to be replaced in the placeholders inside those charts.
 Then, the generated yaml is fed into the `pkg/inject/inject.go` library to inject the proxies, just as `linkerd inject --manual` would do.

-Here we will be replacing the current chart with a new one under `charts/control-plane` to create the control plane resources, and that chart depends on various templates under the `charts/partials` charts, in particular the `_proxy.yaml` template for inserting the yaml for the proxy into all the control plane resources.
-Note that `charts/control-plane` doesn't depend on `charts/data-plane` because the latter's sole purpose is to generate a JSON-patch, which Helm can't interpret.
+Here we will be replacing the current chart with a new one under `charts/linkerd2` to create the control plane resources, and that chart depends on various templates under the `charts/partials` charts, in particular the `_proxy.yaml` template for inserting the yaml for the proxy into all the control plane resources.
+Note that `charts/linkerd2` doesn't depend on `charts/patch` because the latter's sole purpose is to generate a JSON-patch, which Helm can't interpret.

 The user experience for `linkerd install` remains the same as well.

 New alternative `helm install` mechanism
 ---------------------------------------------
-The mechanism is the same as `linkerd install` just explained; the main chart will be `charts/control-plane` which depends on `charts/partials` for, among other things, the proxy insertion.
+The mechanism is the same as `linkerd install` just explained; the main chart will be `charts/linkerd2` which depends on `charts/partials` for, among other things, the proxy insertion.
 The main difference will be that the chart values will come from `values.yml` (or provided by the user through `--set` on Helm's CLI).

 Tasks
 ---------
 - Create new `linkerd check --chart values.yaml` command to fully validate the options in `values.yaml`.
 This includes ensuring the trust root for identity has been provided.
-- Refactor `injectPodSpec()` and `injectProxyInit()` in `pkg/inject/inject.go` that currently generates a JSON patch, but have it use the `data-plane` chart instead of the hard-coded go-client structs.
+- Refactor `injectPodSpec()` and `injectProxyInit()` in `pkg/inject/inject.go` that currently generates a JSON patch, but have it use the `patch` chart instead of the hard-coded go-client structs.
 - Refactor the TLS libraries relied upon by the `proxy-injector` and `sp-validor` webhooks to have them work with RSA as well (they currently only deal with EC).
 - Refactor the  `proxy-injector` and `sp-validator` charts so that they generate the certs/keys with Helm's `genSelfSignedCert()`.
 - Create `values.yaml` with all the default values, by hand (later, we can have this be automated based off of protobuf for the config part).
 The trust root for identity is expected to be provided by the user in this file.
 - As much as possible, copy the options validations into the Helm template files, leveraging [Sprig's fail](http://masterminds.github.io/sprig/flow_control.html) function.
 This includes a new check for ensuring the identity trust root has been provided.
 - Have a well annotated main `values.yaml` file with the most common settings by default.
 - Create a detailed `NOTES.txt` file with the instructions/warnings detailed above.
+- Create a script to publish the `linkerd2` chart to https://github.com/helm/charts
 - Create a new website doc for Helm.
 A section should have a tutorial for generating the cert/key for identity.

 ### Not necessarily for the first iteration of this project